All About Alpaca

 Tradition and Terrain

-Alpacas come in 52 natural shades, so we ditched dying the Alpaca fleece and chose two beautiful colors for our throws: Grey and natural (a beige color).
-Because Alpaca fleece is free from lanolin (a wax found in the wool of many animals), it’s easily processed without the need for harsh chemicals.
+Alpaca fleece is free from lanolin (a wax found in the wool of many animals), and is easily processed without the need for harsh chemicals.
 The highest quality Alpaca fleece (including ours, of course) comes from small-scale family-owned farms in Peru, where alpaca fleece production has provided a livelihood for many generations.
 Herds are naturally low-impact to their environment, with padded feet and a grazing style that doesn’t tear up the terrain.

 Sumptuously Soft + Stylish